-As mentioned above, the list below starts with the most complete instruction, which will be a full course, and finishes with the least complete instruction, which is just a YouTube video.
+As mentioned above, the list below starts with the most comprehensive instruction featured on popular online learning platforms and finishes with the least complete instruction, which is a YouTube video.

 Macrame dream catcher tutorials

-1. Circular Macramé Techniques class
+Circular Macramé Techniques class

 Read more: Best macrame classes online

-This course is on Domestika (my favorite platform for creative classes) and typically costs about $10.
+This course is on Domestika (my favorite platform for creative classes!) and typically costs about $10.
 The whole course runs a little under two hours, and there’s no pesky subscription to worry about after you buy it.

-2. Mastering the Art of Macramé class
+Mastering the Art of Macramé class

 I have just one more macrame class on the list, but it’s by far the most complete option out there.
 It’s on Udemy and taught by Nicole Woo.

-It’s more than 18 hours long in total, with a steep discount for newcomers often bringing the price down to less than $15.
+It’s more than 18 hours long in total, with a steep discount for newcomers, often bringing the price down to less than $15.
 That’s less than $1 per hour of instruction!

 VanirCreations Macrame Dreamcatcher kit

 This DIY macrame dreamcatcher kit from the Etsy store VanirCreations is one of the most beautiful options out there.
-You can also choose from a variety of colors in both the primary and secondary cords.
+You can also choose from a variety of colors for both the primary and secondary cords.

 US-based readers may have to pay a premium for shipping, but you can also source your own cord and watch the tutorial video on YouTube for free.

-4. VanirCreations Beginners Macrame Mooncatcher kit
+VanirCreations Beginners Macrame Mooncatcher kit

 This macrame dream catcher kit is a bit more expensive, and shipping may be pricey for US-based crafters.
 Again though, you can watch the tutorial video on YouTube for free and source your own materials.

-5. Pepperell Macrame Dream Catcher kit
+Pepperell Macrame Dream Catcher kit

 As for mass-market macrame dream catcher kits, this option from Pepperell is the only one I’d recommend.
 Most others have limited instructions or tiny rings.

 ThreadSagelyHome Macrame Wall Hanging Dream Catcher pattern

 Made in May DIY Macrame Dreamcatcher series

 However, it’s hard to argue with the low price of free!

 Let Be DIY Macrame Dreamcatcher Wall Hanging

-Next up is another tutorial from one of my favorite macrame YouTubers Let Be.
+Next up is another tutorial from one of my favorite macrame YouTubers, Let Be.
 Their work is always super clean, and this DIY macrame dreamcatcher wall hanging is no different.

 Check out the video above, or click below to watch it on YouTube.
-I highly recommend you check out more of their videos while you’re at it!
+I also highly recommend you check out more of their videos while you’re at it!

 The Craft Cat Macrame Moon Dreamcatcher